govau/content-guide/_accessibility-inclusivity/wcag.md

 [WCAG criteria 1.1.1 (Level A)](https://www.w3.org/WAI/WCAG20/quickref/#qr-text-equiv-all){:rel="external"}

-Content authors should prepare alt text for images.
+Prepare alt text for images.

 Alt text can be included in an HTML page and also in Word documents, PowerPoint presentations and PDF files.